Jewish Summer Camp:

 - 37% more likely to light Shabbat candles

-The Samis Foundation is honored to support the three Jewish overnight camps located in Washington state working to keep Jewish children and teens engaged in their culture, religion and communities.
+The Samis Foundation is honored to support the three Jewish overnight camps located in Greater Seattle area working to keep Jewish children and teens engaged in their culture, religion and communities.

 Explore Local Jewish Overnight Camps: